 10/50 corporations.
 Generally, dividends received or accrued by the taxpayer are passive income.
-However, dividends received or accrued from a 10/50 corporation that are paid out of the 10/50 corporation's post-2002 earnings may be assigned to other separate categories under the look-through rules of section 904(d)(4).
-For more information, see section 904(d)(4) and Notice 2003-5, 2003-3 I.R.B.
-294.
+However, dividends received or accrued from a 10/50 corporation may be assigned to other separate categories under the look-through rules of section 904(d)(4).
+A 10/50 corporation is any foreign corporation in which the taxpayer (domestic corporation) meets the stock ownership requirements of section 902.

 Certain amounts paid by a U.S. corporation to a related corporation.

 Look-through rules also apply to foreign source interest, rents, and royalties paid by a U.S. corporation to a related corporation.
 See Regulations section 1.904-5(g).